andyshep/Waypoints/README.md

 Easy location tracking in Swift.

-* Multiple observers for a single location change.
+* Add multiple observers for a single location change.
 * Configure the minimum distance before a new location is published.
 * Target iOS or OS X.

 ##Usage

-Create a new LocationTracker instance with default minimum distance threshold of 0 meters:
+Create a `LocationTracker` instance with default minimum distance threshold of 0 meters:

 	let locationTracker = LocationTracker()

-Create a LocationTracker with a minimum distance threshold of 50 meters:
+Create a `LocationTracker` with a minimum distance threshold of 50 meters:

 	let locationTracker = LocationTracker(threshold: 50.0)